Meet the Team

 Scott Cawley ecologists include members of the Chartered Institute of Ecology and Environmental Management (CIEEM) and therefore abide by the Code of Professional Conduct / Code of Practice for this organisation.
 New employees are guided toward full membership as soon as possible and use the CIEEM competency framework to guide their career development.

 Aebhín Cawley, CEnv MCIEEM.
-Director.
+Managing Director.

 Aebhín Cawley is Director with Scott Cawley.
 She holds an honours degree in Zoology from Trinity College, Dublin and a postgraduate diploma in Physical Planning at Trinity.
 She is a Chartered Environmentalist (CEnv) with the Society for the Environment (Soc Env) and a Full Member of the CIEEM.
 Aebhin Cawley is an experienced ecological consultant with extensive experience in public and private sector projects including renewable energy, ports and other major infrastructural developments.
 Aebhín has been undertaking Appropriate Assessment work in Ireland since 2002 and has been influential in determining the direction in which AA work is evolving in Ireland.
 She has delivered lectures and training on Appropriate Assessment to a range of organisations and professional institutes (including the Irish Planning Institute, the Irish Environmental Law Association the National Roads Authority, Engineers Ireland and the Royal Town Planning Institute) and provides Appropriate Assessment training to local authorities and other public sector organisations.
-She also has been Project Director for ecological services for several major transport and infrastructure applications including the M11 Enniscorthy Bypass and is currently managing the ecological aspects of the Galway City Transport Project.
+She also has been Project Director for ecological services for several major transport and infrastructure applications including the M11 Enniscorthy Bypass and is currently managing the ecological aspects of the Galway City Ring Road.

-Andrew Speer, MCIEEM, Senior Consultant.
+Andrew Speer, MCIEEM, Technical Director.

 Andrew holds an honours degree in Zoology from NUI Galway and is currently studying for a Master's degree in Geographic Information Systems (GIS).
 He is a full member of CIEEM.
 Andrew has many years' experience as an ecological consultant with experience in Environmental Impact Assessment and mitigation design for development projects including national road schemes, wind energy projects, light rail, flood relief schemes, infrastructure projects and smaller scale commercial and residential developments.
 He has comprehensive experience in the preparation of Appropriate Assessment (AA) Screening Reports and Natura Impact Statements/Reports (NIS/NIR) for a range of projects and land use plans.
 Andrew has undertaken and managed a wide range of field surveys including protected species surveys (e.g. badger, otter, newts, bats, kingfisher, crayfish and lamprey), bird surveys, habitat surveys and biological and physico-chemical water quality monitoring.
 He is also an experienced Ecological Clerk of Works for projects such as national road schemes, pipeline works and electricity supply schemes.
 Andrew has extensive GIS experience on both Autodesk Map 3D, QGIS and ArcGIS platforms.
 Andrew is currently responsible for project management and field surveying for a variety of large rail and road projects in Ireland as well as several smaller mixed use and residential developments.

-Kate-Marie O’Connor, ACIEEM, Consultant Ecologist.
+Kate-Marie O’Connor, ACIEEM, Senior Ecologist.

 Kate-Marie O’Connor holds an honours degree in Natural Sciences from Trinity College Dublin, specialising in Botany, and obtained a distinction in her Masters in Environmental Modelling, Monitoring and Reconstruction from the University of Manchester.
-Her experience as a graduate and junior ecological consultant has focused on the preparation of ecological assessments, most frequently for EIA and AA, with all the key elements of those processes including planning for an undertaking ecological baseline surveys, desktop studies, analysis and presentation of data and results, undertaking assessment of impacts and identifying appropriate mitigation measures.
+Her experience as an ecological consultant has focused on the preparation of ecological assessments, most frequently for EIA and AA, with all the key elements of those processes including planning for an undertaking ecological baseline surveys, desktop studies, analysis and presentation of data and results, undertaking assessment of impacts and identifying appropriate mitigation measures.
 She has worked on a range of public and private sector schemes in the UK and Ireland.
 Kate-Marie has a specialist interest in botany but is also competent in a range of fauna surveys (e.g. mammals including bats and newts).
 Kate-Marie regularly prepares information for Appropriate Assessment reports, either as lead or co-author, depending on the project requirements.

 Caroline Kelly Consultant Ecologist.